-Radhika likes watching movies.
-She admires the beauty of actresses when they deserve it.
+Radhika likes watching classic movies.
+She likes to appreciate the beauty and acting skills of actresses of her interest.

 Tan dole mera man dole………………